-Dina Smeltz joined The Chicago Council in February 2012 as a senior fellow in public opinion and foreign policy.
-She has nearly 20 years of experience in designing and fielding international social, political and foreign policy surveys.
+Dina Smeltz joined the Chicago Council on Global Affairs in February 2012 as a senior fellow for public opinion and foreign policy.
+She has over 20 years of experience in designing and fielding international social, political and foreign policy surveys.

-With a special emphasis research in post-conflict situations (informally referred to as a “combat pollster”), Dina has worked with research teams in Bosnia, Kosovo, Cyprus, Israel-Palestinian Territories, and in Iraq (2003-2005), where she was one of the few people on the ground who could accurately report average Iraqis impressions of the post-war situation.
-In the past three years, Dina has consulted for several NGOs and research organizations on projects spanning women’s development in Afghanistan, civil society in Egypt, and evaluating voter education efforts in Iraq.
+With a special emphasis research in post-conflict situations (informally referred to as a "combat pollster"), Smeltz has worked with research teams in Bosnia, Kosovo, Cyprus, Israel-Palestinian Territories, and in Iraq (2003-2005), where she was one of the few people on the ground who could accurately report average Iraqis impressions of the post-war situation.
+Smeltz has consulted for several NGOs and research organizations on projects spanning women's development in Afghanistan, civil society in Egypt, and evaluating voter education efforts in Iraq.

 Smeltz has an MA from the University of Michigan and a BS from Pennsylvania State University.